fredley/mirage/posts/Introduction.md

 Welcome to the Mirage blogging engine.
 To write posts or pages, just create new Markdown files in the posts or pages folders.

-To build the blog, run `./mirage compile`, and to deploy it to S3, make sure you have a `credentials.xml` file in the project, then run `./mirage deploy-s3`.
+To build the blog, run `./mirage compile`, and to deploy it, make sure you have set up `config.yml` appropriately, then run `./mirage deploy`.

-You can recompile live on file changes with `./mirage watch`.
+You can recompile live on file changes with `./mirage watch`, which will also run a local server for you.